-The active time of an issue is the number of days on which it had some activity, according to your version control system.
+The active time of an issue is the number of days on which it had some linked activity indicating the issue is moving forward.

 Version control activity includes all events that can be tied to the issue in question, such as commits, pull requests, and reviews which count towards the issue active time.
 In addition to version control activity, completed child issues also count as issue active time.

 For some issues, the active time will be the same as the lifetime: someone was actively working on the code each day while the issue was in progress.

 But often this is not the case: teams might run into blockers, or be working on too many things at the same time.
 This will cause them to have days (or even weeks) when there's no active work being done towards completing the issue.
 The issue active days captures this information.